Rubber Molds: Complete Guide to Professional Rubber Mold Making

 • Flexible PU Rubber: Stronger than silicone, excellent wear resistance

-• Shore A 30-60: Different hardnesses for specific applications
+• Shore A 20-90: Various hardnesses for specific applications

 • Fast systems: Curing in 15-30 minutes

-• Transparent grades: For visual control during pouring
+• Transparent grades: For visual control during casting

 Special Rubber Types

-• Food-safe rubber: For kitchen and baking applications
+• Food-grade rubber: For kitchen and baking applications

-• Latex rubber: For thin, highly flexible molds
+• Latex rubber: For thin, very flexible molds

 Professional Rubber Mold Techniques

-Ideal for simple shapes, fast production and beginners.
+Ideal for simple shapes, quick production, and beginners.

 For complex 3D objects with undercuts and high precision requirements.